-Notice of Board Meetings
+Notice of board meetings

-- 81 Any charity trustee may call a meeting of the board or ask the secretary to call a meeting of the board. - 82 At least 7 days' notice must be given of each board meeting, unless (in the opinion of the person calling the meeting) there is a degree of urgency which makes that inappropriate (in which case a minimum of 48 hours notice be given).
+- Any charity trustee may call a meeting of the board or ask the secretary to call a meeting of the board. - At least 7 days' notice must be given of each board meeting, unless (in the opinion of the person calling the meeting) there is a degree of urgency which makes that inappropriate (in which case a minimum of 48 hours notice be given).

-Procedure at Board Meetings
+Procedure at board meetings

-- 83 No valid decisions can be taken at a board meeting unless a quorum is present; the quorum for board meetings is 3 charity trustees (if there are the minimum of 3 trustees on the board) and two thirds if there are four or more trustees, present in person. - 84 If at any time the number of charity trustees in office falls below the number stated as the quorum in clause 33, the remaining charity trustee(s) will have power to fill the vacancies or call a members' meeting but will not be able to take any other valid decisions. - 85 The chair of the organisation should act as chairperson of each board meeting. - 86 If the chair is not present within 15 minutes after the time at which the meeting was due to start (or is not willing to act as chairperson), the charity trustees present at the meeting must elect (from among themselves) the person who will act as chairperson of that meeting. - 87 Every charity trustee has one vote, which must be given personally. - 88 All decisions at board meetings will be made by majority vote. - 89 If there is an equal number of votes for and against any resolution, the chairperson of the meeting will be entitled to a second (casting) vote. - 90 The board may, at its discretion, allow any person to attend and speak at a board meeting notwithstanding that he is not a charity trustee but on the basis that he must not participate in decision-making. - 91 A charity trustee must not vote at a board meeting (or at a meeting of a subcommittee) on any resolution which relates to a matter in which he has a personal interest or duty which conflicts (or may conflict) with the interests of the organisation; he must withdraw from the meeting while an item of that nature is being dealt with.
+- No valid decisions can be taken at a board meeting unless a quorum is present; the quorum for board meetings is 3 of the charity trustees, present in person or participating virtually through a video conference. - If at any time the number of charity trustees in office falls below the number stated as the quorum in clause 83, the remaining charity trustee(s) will have power to fill the vacancies or call a members' meeting but will not be able to take any other valid decisions. - The chair of the organisation should act as chairperson of each board meeting. - If the chair is not present within 15 minutes after the time at which the meeting was due to start (or is not willing to act as chairperson), the charity trustees present at the meeting must elect (from among themselves) the person who will act as chairperson of that meeting. - 87 Every charity trustee has one vote, which must be given personally or virtually. - All decisions at board meetings will be made by majority vote. - If there is an equal number of votes for and against any resolution, the chairperson of the meeting will be entitled to a second (casting) vote. - The board may, at its discretion, allow any person to attend and speak at a board meeting notwithstanding that he/she is not a charity trustee but on the basis that he/she must not participate in decision-making. - A charity trustee must not vote at a board meeting (or at a meeting of a sub-committee) on any resolution which relates to a matter in which he/she has a personal interest or duty which conflicts (or may conflict) with the interests of the organisation; he/she must withdraw from the meeting while an item of that nature is being dealt with. - 92 For the purposes of clause 91: -

-- 92 For the purposes of clause 91: - 92.1 an interest held by an individual who is "connected" with the charity trustee under section 68(2) of the Charities and Trustee Investment (Scotland) Act 2005 (husband/wife, partner, child, parent, brother/sister etc) shall be deemed to be held by that charity trustee; - 92.2 a charity trustee will be deemed to have a personal interest in relation to a particular matter if a body in relation to which he is an employee, director, member of the management committee, officer or elected representative has an interest in that matter.
+- an interest held by an individual who is "connected" with the charity trustee under section 68(2) of the Charities and Trustee Investment (Scotland) Act 2005 (husband/wife, partner, child, parent, brother/sister etc) shall be deemed to be held by that charity trustee; - 92.2 a charity trustee will be deemed to have a personal interest in relation to a particular matter if a body in relation to which he/she is an employee, director, member of the management committee, officer or elected representative has an interest in that matter.